jostart99/faminer/README.md

 # faminer
-Miner for [FACT0RN](https://www.fact0rn.io), based on yafu, cado-nfs, msieve
+Miner for [FACT0RN](https://www.fact0rn.io), based on yafu, cado-nfs, and msieve.

-## Introduce
+## Introduction
-Mainly consists of a control center, a docker container, rpc server
+faminer primarily consists of a control center, a Docker container, and an RPC server.
-The control-center configure, control, and monitor the miner
+- The control center configures, controls, and monitors the miner.
-A docker container is running on the master
+- A Docker container runs on the master node.
-The rpc server is processing communication between Master, Slave and report status to control-center
+- The RPC server handles communication between the master and slave nodes and reports status to the control center.

-Support CPU filtering and GPU filtering
+The miner supports both CPU and GPU filtering.
-Linear algebra phase using GPU (tested on 3090 and 4090)
+The linear algebra phase uses GPU (tested on 3090 and 4090).
 Dev fee: 10%

-## How to start
+## How to Start
-### Precondition
+### Prerequisites
-A FACT0RN node is required, see [FACT0RN](https://github.com/FACT0RN/FACT0RN)
+A FACT0RN node is required.
+See [FACT0RN](https://github.com/FACT0RN/FACT0RN).
 ### Download
 * [control-center.zip](https://github.com/jostart99/faminer/releases/download/latest/control-center.zip)
 ```